Planning A Company Retreat for Your Remote Team | Pre-Planning & Onsite Tips

-The remote or distributed workforce concept works great for many organizations, and has become more commonplace in recent years particularly within the tech sector.
+The remote or distributed workforce concept works great for many organizations, and has become the post-pandemic norm.
 Allowing employees from around the world to contribute in a virtual environment offers companies (as well as employees) several advantages and benefits that have encouraged this concept to thrive.
 However when it comes to building a strong culture and developing rapport within the team, there is still no substitute for the type of face-to-face interactions that come with an all-hands company retreat or work-week.

-Moniker has found through years of experience that remote company retreats often require special considerations in the planning and execution to ensure a smooth outcome, making sure the unique characteristics of a geographically and culturally diverse team are factored in properly.
+Moniker has found through years of experience that company retreats for remote teams often require special considerations in the planning and execution to ensure a smooth outcome, making sure the unique characteristics of a geographically and culturally diverse team are factored in properly.
 Here are a few tips we've learned over the years:

 This is an important question that is impossible to answer without factoring in the specific details of a company such as their budget and geographic distribution.
 We can however give you some things to consider:

-- Find "Middle Earth" - Take stock of where your company's people are coming from and try hone in on destinations that are accessible or middle-ground for most.
-If your organization skews to having more people coming from a certain region, consider moving the marker closer to them - you will save a lot of people's time (and money) doing so.
+- Find "Middle Earth" - Take stock of where your people are coming from and try to hone in on destinations that are accessible or middle-ground for most.
+If your organization skews to having more people coming from a certain region, consider hosting the company retreat closer to them - you will save a lot of people's time (and money) doing so.

-- Go Remote - Try to avoid staying in urban centres or cities - people will feel the urge to go off exploring, defeating the purpose of bringing everyone together.
+- Go Remote - Try to avoid having your company retreat in urban centers or cities - people will feel the urge to go off exploring, defeating the purpose of bringing everyone together.
 Instead, find properties outside the city to encourage people to stay on-site and spend time together throughout the week.

 - Watch the FX - While Iceland and Switzerland are beautiful, the local currency and prices can be a killer to most budgets.
 Instead, try to take advantage of favourable currency valuations to leverage your spend in countries where you'll get the most value for your company's currency.

-- Don't Hesitate to Go off the Board - Sure, Tuscany and Costa Rica seem great locations to host your retreat.
+- Don't Hesitate to Go to a Unique Location - Sure, Tuscany and Costa Rica seem great locations to host your retreat.
 But you're not the only one who feels that way.
 Try looking at lesser known destinations where you'll have more options for accommodations in peak season, or can take advantage of a lower tourism demand to stretch your budget.
 Puglia can be a perfect substitute for the rolling hills of Tuscany, and up and coming Colombia boasts everything nearby Costa Rica has to offer at a fraction of the price.

 This is a great question that we're commonly asked by our clients.
-The short answer is that the length will vary and depend on what your objectives are as a team.
+The short answer is that your company retreat length will vary and depend on what your objectives are as a team.
 However, since there are a number of factors to consider and it's so important to get right, we felt it deserved an entire blog post dedicated to answering it!
-So if you're interested in finding out more - check it out our post fully dedicated to addressing this question here.
+So if you're interested in finding out more - here is an example of a company retreat agenda.head-on.

 - Plan in Advance.
 We recommend minimum 6 months to ensure you're getting the most options in terms of availability for properties in your destination, and airfares.
 Being spread out means you likely won't be able to take advantage of group-blocks on airfare (10+ seats), so get ahead of the ball by booking flights early.